System-Verification-Lab/DiracWMC/docs/solvers/DPMC.md

 ```
 After this all required dependencies are built.
 Navigate back to the DPMC folder to run the program on different `.cnf` files.

+### Increasing precision of output

+In the file `addmc/src/common.hh`, line 157 can be uncommented to remove the limit on precision of output.

 ## Usage

 There are several examples of input files in the `examples` folder.
 We will use the `.cnf` files.
 The following commands convert the `.cnf` file to a tree decomposition using the LG planner, and then run the executor to get the weighted model count of the weighted CNF formula in the `.cnf` file: